opentok/OpenTok-PHP-SDK/README.md

 Once a Session is created, you can start generating Tokens for clients to use when connecting to it.
-You can generate a token either by calling the `generateToken($sessionId, $options)` method of the `OpenTok\OpenTok` class, or by calling the `generateToken($options)` method on the `OpenTok\Session` object returned after creating it.
+You can generate a token either by calling the `generateToken($sessionId, $options)` method of the `OpenTok\OpenTok` class, or by calling the `generateToken($options)` method on the `OpenTok\Session` instance after creating it.
 The `$options` parameter is an optional array used to set the role, expire time, and connection data of the Token.

 ```php
 use OpenTok\Session;